kcarnold/cs344/content/units/04models/_index.md

 Students who complete this unit will demonstrate that they can:

 - Describe the basic structure of a machine learning model.
-- Describe the overall approach of Stochastic Gradient Descent.
+- Describe the overall approach of Stochastic Gradient Descent: how does it use information from a batch of data to improve its performance on that and other data?
 - Describe the parameters and operation of a linear layer.
 - Describe the difference between a metric and a loss function.
-- Identify the following loss functions: Mean Squared Error, Mean Absolute Difference, and Cross-Entropy. <!-- - Contrast sensible vs non-sensible sequences of model layers (e.g., alternating linear and nonlinear) -->
+- Identify the following loss functions: Mean Squared Error and Mean Absolute Difference.
 - Implement a basic image classifier model using a fully-connected network.
 - Compute the gradients of programs with respect to parameters using one level of backpropagation

+(Note that we're focusing on *regression* models this week; next week we'll add *classification*.)

 ## Preparation